Whatnoww/Configurable-Soundboard/README.md

 An app I started making after Nmeade got called a soundboard due to his memorable expressions.

+I'm hoping to make this into an app that anyone can configure to their will through simple txt editing.

 # Progress:

 It's a pretty new app so a lot of the configuration information isn't implemented yet.